What are lingerie fabrics?

 Each lingerie fabric is manufactured in its own way, resulting in different surface textures, handle and weight.
-Yarns used can be natural or manmade, and can be woven or knitted in different construct, producing varying levels of transparency or opaqueness.
-Synthethic fabrics are created using chemical processes, whereas natural fabrics, like the real silk satin, are made using 100% natural yarns.
+Yarns used can be natural or manmade and can be woven or knitted in different construct, producing varying levels of transparency or opaqueness.
+Synthetic fabrics are created using chemical processes, whereas natural fabrics, like the real silk satin, are made using 100% natural yarns.
 Textiles used for making lingerie range from knitted lace to woven satins, that have a brilliant shine and lustrous surface, created by floating several warp yarns across the weft before going under 1 weft thread.

-Typically, lingerie fabric should have a certain amount of stretch in order to make the wearer stay comfortable, however fabrics such as organza can be used in lingerie applique for an extra feminine touch.
+Typically, lingerie fabric should have a certain amount of stretch in order to make the wearer stay comfortable, however, fabrics such as organza can be used in lingerie applique for an extra feminine touch.

 Purposes of lingerie material